Thespot2be is the interactive spot guide for your windsurfing, kitesurfing, wingsurfing and surfing community.

 You have the option to reset two types of data:

 Note that the reset is an irreversible function, all data will be lost after this action.

 Scores Menu - Assign values / scores

-This screen presents the essentials and the minimum information, with an extended font (time, chrono, current speed, and colored arches - see the meaning of these arcs on the descriptive image below).
+This wide screen presents the essentials and the minimum information on screen, with an extended font (time, chrono, current speed, and colored arches - see the meaning of these arcs on the descriptive image below).
 This screen is easily readable during navigation, especially for surfers with a visual weakness and who can not wear their glasses in navigation.